surevelox/OrchardCore.Modules/TwoFactorAuth/README.md

 # Two Factor Authentication - Surevelox.OrchardCore.TwoFactorAuth

-Two factor authentication module for Orchard Core CMS.
+Two factor authentication module for [Orchard Core CMS](https://github.com/OrchardCMS/OrchardCore).
 With two factor authentication (also known as 2-Step Verification ) add an extra layer of security to your orchard core and protect user accounts in event when password is compromised.

+## Key Features

 Supports
 - Google Authenticator App
 - Microsoft Authenticator App
-- Supports login with recovery codes
+- Login using recovery codes incase you don't have access to authenticator app

 Supported ASP,NET Core Frameworks